 Updated for June 2017

 *This list is continuously updated and applies to the best horror movies on Netflix US.
 Not every film listed might still be streaming or available in other Netflix regions such as the UK, Canada, and Australia.

 #Horror and #Netflix haven't always gone well together (as far as streaming goes).
 Any Netflix subscriber is no doubt well aware that the horror section is often full of some pretty bad horror movies, otherwise known as B-movies.
 Either that, or they're straight to video releases that not many people have heard about.
 In this list will feature the best horror movies on Netflix.

 However, even with the abundance of horror sequels, B-movies, and low level releases, every once in a while there are some true horror gems that make their way onto Netflix.
 While they're not loved by every horror fan, they managed to rise in popularity and gain some pretty high viewer ratings.

 With this list, we will focus on the best scariest horror movies streaming on Netflix.
 These selections were chosen out of personal preference and Netflix viewer ratings.
-I'm sure they won't resonate with everyone and some might disagree, but none of these films have a Netflix rating lower than 3 stars.
-That in itself is pretty impressive, especially for the horror movie section.
+I'm sure they won't resonate with everyone and some might disagree, but hey, that is okay.
+It can be difficult to find quality films on Netflix, especially in the horror section.
 Here are our best scary movies on Netflix you much check out right now!